-After the 2013 Supreme Court’s ruling declaring the Defense of Marriage Act (DOMA) unconstitutional, the federal government – and therefore the Internal Revenue Service (IRS) — recognize same-sex marriages.
+After the 2013 Supreme Court’s ruling declaring the Defense of Marriage Act (DOMA) unconstitutional, the federal government – and therefore the IRS – recognize same-sex marriages.
 But in every Southern state, married same-sex couples are required to file as “single.”

-We made history at the Moral March in Raleigh, NC, on February 8th!
-The largest march in the South since Selma – the Campaign for Southern Equality marched with a broad, non-partisan coalition of groups to speak out for pubic schools, health care, immigrant rights and full LGBT equality in North Carolina.
+The Campaign for Southern Equality marched with a broad, non-partisan coalition of groups to speak out for pubic schools, health care, immigrant rights and full LGBT equality at the Moral March in Raleigh, North Carolina.